-Undeniably, the Philippines has interesting figures to count on when it comes to “Who’s Who” in “legal luminaries” who are best qualified and commendable by the state to compete among the best of the world’s outstanding, highly-competent, incorruptibly independent (specifically, among the best candidates from all “states parties” or members in the organization) in law and justice profession.
-However, Philippines, maybe, at that sobering state of timidity and modesty to excuse itself from entering into international arena of “Who’s Who” in law and justice luminaries without this “woman of brilliance, a figure of incorruptibility, an icon of moral integrity and undaunted courage and expertise, and a grandiloquent legal guru that, without falter, upholds impartiality and independence, logic and reason, and justice within the bound of law.
-This woman is Dr. Miriam Defensor-Santiago, a crème de la crème of Philippine legal luminaries.
+Undeniably, the Philippines has interesting figures to count on when it comes to “Who’s Who” in “legal luminaries” who are best qualified and commendable to compete among the best of the world’s outstanding, highly-competent, incorruptibly independent (specifically, among the best candidates from all “states parties” or members in the organization) geniuses in law and justice profession.
+The Philippines must be at that sobering state of timidity and modesty should she compete herself in the international arena of “Who’s Who” in law and justice luminaries without this “woman of brilliance”, a figure of incorruptibility, an icon of moral integrity and undaunted courage and expertise, and a grandiloquent legal guru that, without falter, upholds impartiality and independence, logic and reason, and justice within the bound of just law.
+This woman is Dr. Miriam Defensor-Santiago, a crème de la crème in the Philippine legal luminaries.

-Dr. Miriam Defensor-Santiago represents the country (as state party) as candidate to the post of judge in the International Criminal Court (ICC) at elections on December 12 to 21 this year (2011).
+The Philippines chose Dr. Miriam Defensor-Santiago to represent the country (as state party) as candidate to the post of judge in the International Criminal Court (ICC) at elections on December 12 to 21 this year (2011).

 Her Some Major Qualifications and Achievements

 Miriam Defensor-Santiago is, currently, a member of the Philippine Senate.
-She has marked a distinguished career as presiding judge in Regional Trial Court, as commissioner of Immigration, as minister of Agrarian Reform, and has been elected thrice to the Philippine Senate.
-She has, also, served as chairperson of the Committee on Foreign Relations and a very distinguished and high standard professor in the fields of constitutional and international law and an author of various legal publications.
+She had marked a distinguished, stellar career as presiding judge in Regional Trial Court before the Philippines stunned her in politics.
+She became commissioner of the Bureau of Immigration, minister of Agrarian Reform, and elected thrice to the Philippine Senate.
+She, also, served as chairperson of the Committee on Foreign Relations and a very distinguished and high standard professor in the fields of constitutional and international laws and an author of various legal publications.

-In addition, from 1979 to 1980, Dr. Santiago has served as legal officer of the United Nations High Commissioner for Refugees.
-She has also served as legal consultant of the Philippine Embassy in Washington, D.C. in 1982.
+In addition, from 1979 to 1980, Dr. Santiago served as legal officer of the United Nations High Commissioner for Refugees as legal consultant of the Philippine Embassy in Washington, D.C. in 1982.

-In 1988, Miriam Defensor-Santiago has received the Magsaysay Award for government service.
-She has also received other several awards and titles for her exemplary public service and outstanding expertise in the field of law.
+In 1988, Dr. Miriam Defensor-Santiago received the Magsaysay Award (an Asian version of Nobel Prize) for government service.
+She also received other several awards and titles for her exemplary public service and outstanding expertise in the field of law.

-Also, Miriam has run as presidential candidate in 1992 with second highest number of votes.
-She has also been nominated as Philippine candidate to the International Court of Justice (ICJ) in 2008.
+Miriam was also nominated as Philippine candidate to the International Court of Justice (ICJ) in 2008.

-Miriam Defensor-Santigao was also a visiting fellow at St. Hilda’s College in Oxford University in the United Kingdom.
-She was also a visiting fellow at Lauterpacht Research Centre for International Law in Cambridge University, United Kingdom and some other achievements that focus on constitution and international law.
+Dr. Miriam Defensor-Santiago is also an alumna at Harvard Law School and at Oxford University.
+She was a visiting fellow at Lauterpacht Research Centre for International Law in Cambridge University, United Kingdom and at St. Hilda’s College in Oxford University.

-Presently, Dr. Mirriam Defensor-Santiago is nominated as Philippine candidate to the ICC as being highly qualified for her competence in international law, international humanitarian law, law of human rights and as being having extensive experience in legal and judicial work.
+Presently, Dr. Mirriam Defensor-Santiago is the Philippine candidate to the ICC as being highly qualified for her competence in international law, international humanitarian law, law of human rights, and as being having extensive experience in legal and judicial work.